austinpoulton/investment-analysis/README.md

 Python library for investment analysis and automated tradeing strategies

-Dependencies (as specified in requirements)
+Dependencies (as specified in requirements):

 Library | Version | Description
 --- | --- |  ---
 Pandas | >= 19.2 | The legandary data manipulation library